roojs/roobuilder/src/OLLMchat/needed_tools.md

 2. **Tool Registration**: Call `client.addTool(tool_function)` which creates a `Tool` wrapper and adds it to `client.tools` array
 3. **Function Calling**: When Ollama requests a tool call, find the appropriate tool by name from `client.tools` and call `execute()`
 4. **Permission Check**: The tool requests permission by calling `permission_provider.request_permission(this, question, target_path, operation)` with the tool instance (tool.name provides the tool name), descriptive question, target path (e.g., file path or command), and operation type (Operation.READ, Operation.WRITE, or Operation.EXECUTE).
 The permission provider checks storage layers (Memory → Session → Global) and prompts user if needed.
 If denied, the tool does not execute and returns an error.
+5. **Permission Denial Handling**: If permission is denied:
+   - Tool returns `{"error": "Permission denied", "message": "..."}` JSON result
+   - Chat flow stops immediately and returns the current response object (the assistant's response that requested the tool)
+   - No error message is shown to the user - chat flow ends silently
+   - The entire tool calling sequence is aborted (even if multiple tools were requested)
-5. **Tool Execution**: If permission is granted, the tool executes its `execute_internal()` method
+6. **Tool Execution**: If permission is granted, the tool executes its `execute_internal()` method
-6. **Result Formatting**: Format tool results as JSON and send back to Ollama as a function result message
+7. **Result Formatting**: Format tool results as JSON and send back to Ollama as a function result message
-7. **Response Handling**: Ollama will process the tool results and continue the conversation
+8. **Response Handling**: Ollama will process the tool results and continue the conversation
+9. **Recursive Tool Calling**: Tool calling may happen multiple times before final response - assistant may request more tools, which are executed automatically until final response or permission denial

 ### Directory Structure